-Saintpaulias, commonly known as African Violets, have been kept as houseplants since Victorian times.
-Part of their attraction is their habit of blooming almost constantly throughout the year.
+Members of the genus Saintpaulias, commonly known as African Violets, have been kept as houseplants since Victorian times.
+Part of their attraction is their habit of almost constantly blooming throughout the year.
 The dainty blossoms grow on stems that originate at the center of the plant and rise to a height just above the foliage.
-With proper conditions and care, African Violets can flower almost year round.
+With proper conditions and care, African Violets can flower almost year-round.

 Turn on the Lights

 An African Violet blooms when it receives 8 to 12 hours of bright light a day.
 If your non-flowering African Violet's stems are long and the leaves are thin and dark green, it probably isn't receiving sufficient light.
 Place the plant about 3 feet (90 cm) from a west- or southeast-facing window, or place it under artificial light.
 Turn the lights off at night because African violets also need eight hours of darkness to promote flowering.

 Excessively hot or cold temperatures prevent an African Violet from blooming.
 They are tropical plants and grow best in warm, even temperatures.
 Day temperatures from 75 to 85 °F (24 to 30 °C) and night temperatures from 65 to 70 °F (18 to 21 °C) are ideal.
 African Violets growing in excessively high temperatures stop flowering, and chilled plants become stunted, turn dark, and sometimes die.
 Moving chilled plants to a warmer area prevents further damage, but recovery is slow.
 Remove African violets from windowsills at night, or place a piece of paper over them to provide some protection from low temperatures.